 Serenity Rehab Addiction Treatment

 Everyone has different needs when it comes to seeking treatment for substance abuse, so each person should consider options specific to their needs.
 Inpatient programs offer some of the most intensive treatment to keep individuals focused on their goals over their urges.
-There are many components to treatment, and each element provides it own benefits.
+There are many components to a treatment program, and each element provides its own benefits.

 Overcoming a struggle with drug use can be challenging for any individual, but seeking care in a professional environment makes it much easier.
 In a treatment program, patients are offered additional tools, guidance, and assistance not available elsewhere.
 They can explore the various factors that led to their drug use and the methods to overcome it.
 Once treatment ends, clients can maintain contact with treatment professionals or stay involved in aftercare programs to keep them on the right path.

-Whether a client is enrolled in our PHP (Partial Hospitalization Program) or the IOP (Intensive Outpatient Program), they can be assured of getting the exact level of care they need for their unique situation.
+Whether a client is enrolled in our inpatient program or our PHP (Partial Hospitalization Program) or the IOP (Intensive Outpatient Program), they can be assured of getting the exact level of care they need for their unique situation.

 At Serenity, our PHP provides treatment five days per week for 6 hours per day.
 Patients remain on-site for treatment and are assessed daily according to ASAM standards and, as they progress, the frequency of treatment is reduced.